Polirecyliente/SGConocimiento/Math/03_Geometry_basics/S03_Polygons.md

 In the statement $\triangle ABC \cong \triangle DEF$ the order of the vertices follows the congruence.

+The configurations AAA and SSA do not necessarily lead to congruent triangles.

 (Teorema del tercer ángulo)
 **Third angle theorem**: given two triangles, if two pairs of angles are congruent, then the third pair of angles is congruent.